FavourU/Niyo_Bootcamp_Final_Project_Spotify_Dataset/README.md

 8. To see the total streams, in buckets, and have an idea of the distribution, used CASE WHEN and found that most of the songs had total streams les than 100 million.
 I suggest that the data be split as certain results are skewing the data, which mmay make it difficult to visualise well.

 ## Excel
+Basic cleaning of the dataframe:
+1. Remove uri column
 Much like SQL, i used Excel functions such as ... to find out the

 ## Python